 This series is modeled on the simple technique of what children learn to do-hang, cut, paste, cut and crush.
 These sculptures that are finished with a crumpled look, with the other works that look like dripping paint, are influenced by pop artists such as Claes Oldenburg and Robert Rauschenberg.

 Japan is an island surrounded by water, thus alienating us from the rest of the world.
 Perhaps this is the mystery behind “Things from Beyond the Sea” that captivates me.
 I hope you can explore the excitement of this bridge of cultures between Tokyo and LA.

 Born in 1970.

-After working as a staff member at Japan Agricultural Cooperatives (JA),a salesman at a Buddhist altar company, and a club owner, in 2000, Tamanoi started making figures for use in advertisements and commercials.
+After working at Japan Agricultural Cooperatives (JA), a salesman at a Buddhist altar company, and a club owner in 2000, Tamanoi started making figures and installations used in advertisements and commercials.

 2009: “Afternoon without Dreaming…” MORI YU GALLERY TOKYO

 2012: “Imaginary World Heritage vol. 1” MORI YU GALLERY TOKYO

 “The Brigade Hermèstsch” GINZA MAISON HERMÈS Window Display, Tokyo